-- ► Remove bottom tray by pulling forward on the tag on the underside of the tray. - 1.
-Undo the two screws securing the top of the boiler casing. - 2.
-Undo the two screws securing the bottom of the boiler casing. - ▶ Pull case forward and remove.
+- 1. Undo the two screws securing the top of the boiler casing. - 2.
+Undo the two screws securing the bottom of the boiler casing. - ▶ Pull the case forward and remove.
+To remove bottom tray, pull forward on the tag on the underside of the tray.

-Fig. 91 Remove outer case
+Fig. 90 Remove outer case

-To gain access to the following components the outer case has to be removed:
+To gain access to the following components he outer case has to be removed:

-- ▶ Primary sensor
+- ► Primary sensor

 - ▶ Overheat thermostat

-- ► Flue limit thermostat
+- ▶ Flue limit thermostat

-6.8.2 PRIMARY SENSOR (CH NTC)
+6.8.2 PRIMARY SENSOR

-Refer to figure 92 for removal.
+Refer to figure 91 for removal.

-- Remove electrical connection by pulling upwards.
+- 1. Remove electrical connection by pulling upwards.
 Squeeze retaining clip on plastic moulding of sensor and pull back and up until clear of pocket in heat exchanger. - 2.
-Pull forward to remove completely. - Coat new sensor with heat conductive paste and replace.
+Pull forward to remove completely. - ► Coat new sensor with heat conductive paste and replace.